-Description Message played
+Handle Description Message played

-Announcement played to calling party The PIN code you have entered is not
+block_override_pin_wrong Announcement played to calling party The PIN code you have entered is not

 if it used wrong PIN code to override correct.

 the outgoing user block list or the

 NCOS level for this call (the PIN set by

 block_out_override_pin and

 adm_block_out_override_pin

 preferences)

-Announcement played on incoming The number you are trying to reach is
+locked_in Announcement played on incoming The number you are trying to reach is

 call to a subscriber that is locked for currently not permitted to receive calls.

 incoming calls

-You are currently not allowed to place
+locked_out Announcement played on outgoing call You are currently not allowed to place

 to subscriber that is locked for outbound calls.

 outgoing calls

-The number you are trying to reach is
+max_calls_in Announcement played on incoming The number you are trying to reach is

-currently busy.
+call to a subscriber who has exceeded currently busy.
 Please try again later.

+the concurrent_max limit by sum of gam atom

+incoming and outgoing calls or whose

+customer has exceeded the

+concurrent_max_per_account limit by

+sum of incoming and outgoing calls

-Announcement played on outgoing call
+max_calls_out Announcement played on outgoing call

-to a subscriber who has exceeded
+max_cans_out to a subscriber who has exceeded

 the concurrent_max (total limit) or

 concurrent_max_out (limit on number

 of outbound calls) or whose customer

 has exceeded the

 concurrent_max_per_account or

 concurrent_max_out_per_account

-limit
+All the state of t limit

-max calls peer Announcement played on calls from
+All outgoing lines are currently in use. max_calls_peer Announcement played on calls from

-the peering if that peer has reached
+Please try again later. the peering if that peer has reached

 the maximum number of concurrent

 calls (configured by admin in

 concurrent_max preference of peering

 server)

-unauth caller in This is what the calling party hears
+The network you are trying to reach is unauth_caller_ip This is what the calling party hears

-when it tries to make a call from
+currently busy.
+Please try again later. when it tries to make a call from

 unauthorized IP address or network

 (allowed_ips, man_allowed_ips

-if it used wrong PIN code to override the outgoing user block list or the NCOS level for this call (the PIN set by block_out_override_pin and adm_block_out_override_pin preferences) Announcement played on incoming call to a subscriber that is locked for incoming calls Announcement played on outgoing call
+preferences)